DETAILED ACTION

 Greyscale

-Therefore, it would have been obvious to one of ordinary skill of the art before the effective filing date of the invention for the socket of Pacanowsky to further include two inserts inside of inner wall 763, one having a contact surface which is designed to correspond to the inner wall of the prosthesis socket, and the other having a contact surface, which is designed to correspond to a surface of the first insert element that is opposite the contact surface, as by doing so would provide cushioning for at least the anterior of the liner, particularly for the tibia of a trans-tibial amputee, as well as would provide a soft pad over bony areas of a residual limb, to improve skin condition or mitigate issues due to a breakdown of the skin at such areas as taught by Halldorsson (see paragraph [0013]).
+Therefore, it would have been obvious to one of ordinary skill of the art before the effective filing date of the invention for the prosthesis of Pacanowsky to further include two inserts inside of inner wall 763, one having a contact surface which is designed to correspond to the inner wall of the prosthesis socket, and the other having a contact surface, which is designed to correspond to a surface of the first insert element that is opposite the contact surface, as by doing so would provide cushioning for at least the anterior of the liner, particularly for the tibia of a trans-tibial amputee, as well as would provide a soft pad over bony areas of a residual limb, to improve skin condition or mitigate issues due to a breakdown of the skin at such areas as taught by Halldorsson (see paragraph [0013]).

-Regarding Claim 12, Pacanowsky as modified discloses the prosthesis socket according to claim 11, wherein the prosthesis socket has at least a second insert element that features a contact surface, which is designed to correspond to the inner wall of the prosthesis socket and/or a surface of the first insert element that is opposite the contact surface (see claim 11 rejection above).
+Regarding Claim 12, Pacanowsky as modified discloses the prosthesis according to claim 11, wherein the prosthesis socket has at least a second insert element that features a contact surface, which is configured to correspond to the inner wall of the prosthesis socket and/or a surface of the first insert element that is opposite the contact surface (see claim 11 rejection above).

 Conclusion